ayushshy-stack/ayushshy-stack/README.md

 I'm a BTech student who loves building things from scratch and exploring how technology works behind the scenes.
 Whether it's developing applications, automating workflows, or experimenting with AI, I enjoy turning concepts into working solutions.

 My interests include AI/ML, backend systems, cloud technologies, and software development.
-I believe every project is an opportunity to learn, solve problems, and create something meaningful.
+I see every project as an opportunity to learn, solving problems, and creating something meaningful.

 </td>